tygll/packet-sniffer/README.md

 # README for Packet Sniffer #
 ## Overview ##
 This repository contains a Python script for a packet sniffer.
 A packet sniffer is a tool that captures and analyzes packets that are sent over a network.
-This specific script captures Ethernet frames and decodes IPv4 packets.
+This script captures Ethernet frames and decodes the IPv4 packets within.

 ## Features ##
 - Capture and decode Ethernet frames.